kaapana/kaapana/docs/source/pi_2_kaapana_dependencies.rst

 You can find the port configuration in :ref:`specs_doc`

-Download the script from the JIP Homepage
+Download the script from the Kaapana Homepage
 -----------------------------------------

 - Login as root on the server (ssh, ILO or directly)